LATEST EDITS AND UPDATES: MARCH 2019

-Chocolats Privilège (several locations including the Jean Talon and Atwater Markets): Pralines, caramels, truffles, bars, ganaches, spreads and more are all delicious at this most-loved store, especially the champagne truffles and the single-origine bonbons.
+Chocolats Privilège (several locations including the Jean Talon and Atwater Markets): Pralines, caramels, truffles, bars, ganaches, spreads and more are all delicious at this most-loved store, especially the champagne truffles and the single-origin bonbons.

 Chocolaterie Bonneau: Using the best quality chocolate and no added sugar, Bonneau makes exquisite chocolates and offers suggestions on which wines to pair them with best.
 They have also started a bean-t0-bar collection of chocolate bars.